-Hours earned in the Maintenance and Light Repair courses may be used toward meeting ASE Education Foundation standards and Tennessee Department of Education standards.
+Hours earned in the Maintenance and Light Repair courses may be used toward meeting Automotive Service Excellence (ASE) Education Foundation standards and Tennessee Department of Education standards.
 ASE requires that 95% of the P-1 tasks, 80% of the P-2 tasks, and 50% of the P-3 tasks will be accomplished.
 These tasks are notated in these standards.

 - 1.1 Personal Protective Equipment: Use and inspect personal protective equipment.
-Demonstrate appropriate related safety procedures. - 1.2 Safe Operating Procedures: Inspect, maintain, and employ safe operating procedures with tools and equipment, such as hand and power tools, ladders, scaffolding, and lifting equipment. - 1.3 Hazards: Demonstrate continuous awareness of potential hazards to self and others and respond appropriately. - 1.4 Hazcom: Assume responsibilities under HazCom (Hazard Communication) regulations. - 1.5 OSHA: Adhere to responsibilities, regulations, and Occupational Safety and Health Administration (OSHA) policies to protect coworkers and bystanders from hazards, report accidents and observe hazards, and regard emergency response procedures. - 1.6 Safety Exam: Pass a performance examination with 100% accuracy, relating to safety issues specific to Maintenance and Light Repair.
+Demonstrate appropriate related safety procedures. - 1.2 Safe Operating Procedures: Inspect, maintain, and employ safe operating procedures with tools and equipment, such as hand and power tools, ladders, scaffolding, and lifting equipment. - 1.3 Hazards: Demonstrate continuous awareness of potential hazards to self and others and respond appropriately. - 1.4 Hazcom: Assume responsibilities under HazCom (Hazard Communication) regulations. - 1.5 OSHA: Adhere to responsibilities, regulations, and Occupational Safety & and Health Administration (OSHA) policies to protect coworkers and bystanders from hazards, reporting of accidents and observe ed hazards, and regarding emergency response procedures. - 1.6-Pass with 100% accuracy a written examination relating to safety issues relating specifically to Maintenance and Light Repair. - 4.71.6 Safety Exam: Pass with 100% accuracy a performance examination with 100% accuracy, relating to safety issues relating specifically to Maintenance and Light Repair.